cmap/deconv/README.md

-# new_project_rmd
+# Repo for paper "Improving Deconvolution Methods in Biology through Open Innovation Competitions: an Application to the Connectivity Map"

-Core files for writing an academic paper with Rmarkdown.
+In progress.